MicrosoftDocs/ai-builder/ai-builder-docs/formula-bar.md

 ---
-title: Use formulas for tex AI models - AI Builder | Microsoft Docs
+title: Use formulas for text AI models - AI Builder | Microsoft Docs
 description: Provides examples of formulas you can use in AI Builder text models.
 author: norliu
 ms.service: aibuilder